Bifurcation of homogenization and nonhomogenization of the curvature G-equation with shear flows: Introduction

 which is consistent with the experimental observation (e.g., \cite{CWL2013}).
 See Remark \ref{rmk:1d} for more details.
 An interesting question is to prove or disprove this for three dimensional shear flows.
 When $P=e_3$, the above inequality is easy to verify (see (5) in Lemma \ref{lem:prop}).
 However, it is not clear for other directions $P$.

-\item {\bf Question 2.} Unlike shear flows, most three dimensional realistic incompressible flows possess swirls and chaotic structures that help better mix things.
-A famous periodic model is the Arnold-Beltrami-Childress (ABC) flow \cite{CG} that is a steady periodic solution to the Navier-Stokes equation
+\item {\bf Question 2.} It is not clear to us whether the bifurcation is a generic phenomenon in three dimensions.
+Unlike shear flows, most realistic three dimensional incompressible flows possess swirls and chaotic structures that help better mix things.
+A famous periodic model is the Arnold-Beltrami-Childress (ABC) flow \cite{CG}, a steady periodic solution to the Euler equation,

 where $a$, $b$ and $c$ are three positive parameters.
-It remains a very interesting question to see whether $S_H=[0,\infty)$ (i.e. homogenization always holds) for this kind of flows.
+It remains a very interesting question to see whether $S_H=[0,\infty)$ (i.e., homogenization always holds) for this kind of flows.

 \end{itemize}